bodrovis/ChgkRating/README.md

 base_name           # String
 position            # Float
 questions_total     # Integer
-Result              # Array - contains Boolean values.
+result              # Array - contains Boolean values.
 Each value corresponds to a single question and
                     # marks whether the team answered this question or not.
 The length of the array equals to the
                     # value returned by the questions_total method
 bonus_a             # Integer